Kings Gap Environmental Education Center: Pine Plantation Day Use Area

 In contrast to the deciduous forest that covers most of the center grounds, the Pine Plantation lets you experience the shaded environment of a coniferous forest.
 The plantation of white pine, Douglas fir and larch is located near the entrance of Kings Gap.
 The C.H.
 Masland and Sons Carpet Company of Carlisle, Pennsylvania, planted this forest as an experimental tree farm in the 1950s.

-During the winters of 1995-97 with assistance from the Pennsylvania Bureau of Forestry, the plantation was thinned to insure its continued health.
+During the winters of 1995–97 with assistance from the Pennsylvania Bureau of Forestry, the plantation was thinned to insure its continued health.
 The removal of excess trees has reduced the competition for sunlight, water and nutrients, lessening the stress on the remaining trees.

 The Whispering Pines Trail winds through the plantation.
 This paved trail includes signs that interpret the coniferous forest.

 The pine plantation is home to many animals that prefer a coniferous habitat.
 The silence of the pine forest is often broken by the chatter of a red squirrel as it sees visitors.
 In the winter months, one may catch sight of a red-breasted nuthatch as it searches the bark of a nearby pine for food.

-In the spring, several vernal ponds dot the landscape.
-Vernal ponds are temporary ponds that fill up with water in the spring as a result of snowmelt, spring rains and/or elevated ground water tables.
+In springtime, the terrain is dotted with numerous vernal ponds.
+These are ephemeral bodies of water that emerge in the spring, owing to the melting of snow, seasonal rainfall, and/or increased groundwater levels.

 These important wetland habitats provide a breeding area for a variety of amphibians including spotted salamanders, spring peepers and wood frogs.
 Each spring participants in the program, "Experiencing a Spring Night", brave the darkness looking for a very small but very noisy tree frog, the spring peeper.